radumg/AEC-hackathon-Dynamo-Workshop/01-CustomNodes/00-Introduction.md

 ![Ports](assets/03-PortsExample.png)

 ## Disadvantages
-- For large logics, the overhead will be the same as they are still using Nodes.
+- For large logics, the computational overhead will be the same as they are still using Nodes.
 - Difficult to debug.
 - When sharing a graph using a CNN, this **MUST** be shared as well, as otherwise the graph will fail.